 When something new comes in, something old goes out.

 Except books.
-We have 6 bookshelves bursting with homeschool material, literature, living books, and favorites.
-We have purged some lower quality books a few times and we have some in storage.
+We have 8ish bookshelves bursting with homeschool material, literature, living books, and favorite reads.
+(We have purged some lower quality books to make room for better ones.)

-We periodically do sweeps of the closets and homeschool room and toys to donate or sell – items that have been outgrown or are no longer used.
+We periodically do sweeps of the closets and homeschool room and toys to donate or sell – items that are outgrown or no longer used.

 Liz’s handmedowns aren’t so much to Tori’s tastes, but Katie usually loves them.
-So, I honor my sweet Tori by purchasing her shirts that are more to her liking.
-Shoes aren’t a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet.
+So, I honor my sweet Tori by purchasing her clothes that are more to her liking.
+Shoes aren’t a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet as they grow.

 I feel the need to address why we own iPads since I was called a hypocrite for owning an unnecessary luxury electronic item such as an iPad.

 The iPads were gifts from my parents.
-We chose to accept them and keep them since my children rarely see any family.
+We graciously accept them and keep them since my children rarely see them.
 We’re a military family and have lived far away from all family for over 10 years.
-The iPads come in handy when we move every 2-4 years when we live out of suitcases in temporary housing – without our household goods, especially any school curricul, for a few months at a time.
+The iPads come in handy when we move every 2-4 years and when we live out of suitcases in temporary housing for months on end – without our household goods or school curricula.
 We have apps to learn languages and review math drills.
 They each have an email account to keep in touch with friends and family.
+The games are fun.

 As the kids grow, we clear out the toys they played with when they were younger.
 We clean out the dress-up bin for items that are too small or torn beyond repair.